Life Coaching/Self-Development Counselling

 Life coaching is the practice of helping you gain clarity and confidence in order to overcome any barriers you may meet or perceive and to determine and achieve your goals.
 In today’s fast-paced and ever changing modern society many of us can arrive at a crossroads in life where we need help to determine who we are, how we have arrived here and where we want to go in the future.
 For example, this might involve you establishing where you are in your career and wanting to know how you can improve professionally, wanting to find a better balance between work and home or simply trying to improve your health or relationships.
 By talking to an independent and non-judgemental life coach, you will be able to find answers to these questions, establish reachable goals and asemble plans to achieve your potential.

-At Harley Therapy London, we utilise not only life coaching strategies but also cognitive behavioural techniques to help you overcome your barriers and achieve your goals.
+At Harley Therapy London, mosts of the therapists draw upon cognitive behavioural techniques to help you overcome your barriers and achieve your goals.
 Unlike other therapies, and in line with life coaching theories, CBT focuses on the here and now.
 It challenges the negative thoughts (such as 'I am not good enough', 'I always fail', 'I will never achieve', etc.) that we can all think from time to time, but that ultimately act as barriers to us achieving our goals and potential.
 By utilising both techniques we can remove these barriers and start living more fulfilled lives.
 To summarise, our Harley Therapy team can work together with you to clarify your goals, look at potential obstacles and equip you with the tools to fulfil your aims.
 Our goal is to encourage, motivate and sometimes challenge you to achieve your potential, whilst similarly supporting you with a personalised plan of action.

 - Gain clarity in understanding your current circumstances and mapping out your goals